VPN vs Proxy – let the better technology win!

 VPN – advantages and disadvantages.

-There are a handful of good reasons why using a VPN is a good option.
+There are a handful of good reasons why using a VPN is a good option and why it’s worth every penny.
 Still, this technology comes with a series of disadvantages you need to be aware of.
 But first, let’s start with its positive aspects:

 Advantages of using a VPN.

 - Encrypting the internet connection.
 With all the hackers looking for a victim (more than Dracula does), you need to find a way to secure your sensitive data, like credit card details or passwords, anytime you go online.
 A VPN’s encryption can help you rest assured that you will be able to keep your online activities away from any curious third party entity.